 Have you ever had a job interview that only lasted 30 minutes?
 If so, you were lucky!
 Most interviews last for at least an hour.

 This can be both good and bad news for job seekers.
-On the other hand, it means that you don’t have to worry about being grilled for hours on end.
+On the one hand, it means that you don’t have to worry about being grilled for hours on end.

 What Are The Most Common Questions In Job Interviews?